 - Students with disabilities do not have to be successful.
 They must be provided with an equal chance of success via accommodations.

 - Faculty members are not obligated to provide accommodation until the student provides them with a current semester Accommodation Memo.

 - Students may refuse their accommodations.
 If they do, they, not the professor, are responsible for the consequences.

-- Professors unable to proved testing accommodations may utilize the alternative testing services of SSD.
+- Professors unable to proved testing accommodations may utilize the alternative testing services of the SARC.